 What is the best time of year to visit Siena?

 Although not explicitly aimed at tourists, il Palio, held on July 2nd and August 16th every year, does provide a popular spectacle.
-Visitors wishing to visit Siena would be advised to arrange travel and book accommodation well in advance.
+Visitors wishing to visit Siena should arrange travel and book accommodation well in advance.

 On the contrary, serious gourmets will want to visit Siena in the autumn.
-Many restaurants make a feature of using local seasonal food.
+Many restaurants feature local seasonal food.
 Porcini, cep mushrooms, and plump-eating grapes are at their best in autumn, followed shortly by delicious winter truffles.
 The region’s best wines, like Montalcino and Montepulciano, are available all year round.

 Where to stay in Siena?